 The average lifespan of a captive or pet bearded dragon is 8-10 years.
 With optimum care, management, and diet, they can live for as long as 15 years.

 How To Care For Bearded Dragons

 Knowing how to provide for a bearded dragon’s needs is essential to giving them a long and happy life.
 Let’s take a closer look at what it takes to provide your bearded friends the care they deserve.

-Hatchlings and juvenile bearded dragons can be kept in smaller tanks for a while, but as they grow they will need to be moved to a tank that is appropriate for their size.
+Hatchlings and juvenile bearded dragons can be kept in smaller tanks for a while, but as they grow they will need to be moved to a

 A 120-gallon reptile tank (like this one) or terrarium that is 48″ x 24″ x 24″ should provide ample space for one adult bearded dragon.
 Make sure that the enclosure includes a screened top that is securely fastened in place to prevent escapes.

 Bearded dragons use their environment to regulate their body temperature.
 They need a basking area that is quite warm as well as a cool area where they can go to prevent overheating.